Skip to content

 1. Layer Properties > Source > Query Builder

-2. double-click the name of the field to be used as the link - this will be added to the expression
+2. double-click the name of the field to be used as the link.
+It will be added to the expression

 4. click the Sample button to obtain a list of existing values from the target field